 Most of those restrictions are in place to help stop abuse of the system, and Microsoft notes that it "reserves the right to block access for users who abuse self-service refunds."
 That probably means it's best not to treat this as an easy way to get two-hour demos of any game you'd like to try.

-How do you claim a refund from the Microsoft Store?
+How do you get a refund from the Microsoft Store?

 Thankfully, the process of claiming a refund from the Microsoft Store is relatively straightforward - for digital purchases, anyway.

 And that should be it.
 You should get an instant refund, without any need to fill in a form or talk to a customer service representative.
 There may be cases where Microsoft will want to verify the reason for the refund, and under these circumstances, you should be put in touch with a Microsoft rep within 72 hours of applying.